The shadowy forces haunting Ghanaian industrialisation

 In the same year, state auditors flagged a purported debt of ~822,000 GHS arising from what Byes & Ways, the sister company of 4 Mac, was said to be representing as exchange rate losses due to the time gap between contracting and execution.
 Except that the ~8.3 million GHS contract for wooden poles had been a Cedi (local currency) contract so any talk of forex losses was pure artifice.
 Having been caught out so glaringly, the Ministry’s mandarins backed down.

 In 2018, things came to a head when state auditors once again flagged a 28.4 million GHS debt attributed to Byes & Ways by the Energy Ministry.
 The auditors had, after some sleuthing, discovered that about 90% of the supposedly outstanding amount was actually effected in December 2016 and, thus, the Energy Ministry’s demand for funds from the Finance Ministry in June 2017 to clear the said debt was pure contrivance.
-The issue has blown over into the press, and the owner of Byes & Ways/4 Mac made a ballistic entry to deny his company’s awareness of these claims being made on their behalf.
-Like a martyr astride a cross, he demanded a judicial inquest.
+The issue having blown over into the press, the owner of Byes & Ways/4 Mac made a ballistic entry to deny his company’s awareness of these claims being made on its behalf.
+With the posture of a martyr astride a cross, he demanded a judicial inquest.
 Needless to say, the matter died a quiet death.

 Another fascinating episode involving the 4 Mac crew is the intriguing exchange of 1.1 acres of highly valuable land in the plush Roman Ridge area belonging to the Ghana Library Authority for 1.068 acres of land of far lower pedigree in the Oyarifa area belonging to Byes & Ways.
 Crude estimates of the difference in value placed the loss to the state in the region of more than 2 million dollars.
 After much huffing and puffing, that matter also lost steam.